vmrfreitas/study/README.md

 # study
 Repo to keep some programming study records

-Current goal is to read [this code](https://keithschwarz.com/interesting/code/?dir=fibonacci-heap) and understand it fully.

 ## Some takeaways

 In my experience, real interview problems tend to be harder than the ones on mock interviews.